Are You Overlooking Your Eyes?

 You Shower in Your Contacts

 A hot shower can feel great, but it's not great for your contact lenses.
 They can mix with germs in the water, and that can lead to infection.
 To prevent any problems, take your lenses out before jumping in.
+Or if you have daily disposable lenses, make sure to throw them away afterward or at the end of the day.

 You Leave Makeup On